PravinRF7/Sentiment_Analysis/README.md

 3. Download the IMDb dataset and place it in the `data/` directory.

-4. Open and run the `preprocessing.ipynb` notebook to preprocess the data.

-5. Open and run the `Sentiment_analysis_using_LSTM.ipynb` notebook to build and train the LSTM model.
+4. Open and run the `Sentiment_analysis_using_LSTM.ipynb` notebook to build and train the LSTM model.

-6. Customize the model architecture, hyperparameters, and training process to suit your needs.
+5. Customize the model architecture, hyperparameters, and training process to suit your needs.

 ## Usage